AuthentiqID/example-aspnetcore-mvc/README.md

     // Set the callback path, so that Authentiq will call back to http://localhost:5002/signin-authentiq
     // check that you have added this full URL in the Authentiq dashboard at "Redirect URIs" options.CallbackPath = new PathString("/signin-authentiq");

+    options.SignedOutCallbackPath = new PathString("/signout-callback-authentiq");
+    options.RemoteSignOutPath = new PathString("/signout-authentiq");

     // The UserInfo endpoint does not return any additional claims next to the ones returned in the id_token options.GetClaimsFromUserInfoEndpoint = false;